 What is the Berks Trail Challenge?

-The purpose of the Berks Trail Challenge is to promote a free form of exercise for residents of our community.
-The challenge encourages individuals, groups, and/or clubs to explore various trails and parks throughout Berks County and enjoy mindful leisure activities.
+The purpose of the Berks Trail Challenge is to promote a free form of exercise for residents of all ages and abilities in our community.
+The challenge encourages individuals, groups, and clubs to explore various trails and parks throughout Berks County and enjoy mindful leisure activities.

 Register Here!